robin-rpr/harvester/README.md

  3. Anti Lazy-Loading feature on pages
  4. Support user defined JS code for data preprocess (Data Filter)
  5. Remove dulplicate data before the end of every task.
+ 6. Custom columns: Define the columns you want to display, please use this feature together with Data Filter

 ### Features(Forked from original work)